NH Girls Soccer: Sexual Predators Welcome

 Kearsarge currently allows a biological male to play on the girls’ soccer team even though New Hampshire passed HB1205, which restricts biological males from playing on a girls’ team.

-This means that when Kearsarge plays girls’ soccer, it is violating state law by allowing its trans students to play on the team.
+This means that when Kearsarge plays girls’ soccer, they are violating state law by allowing their trans student to play on the team.
 One has to wonder when it became acceptable for school administrators and coaches to ignore the laws passed in this state.
 Why are other schools continuing to allow their girls’ teams to play against Kearsarge?

-But on top of all of this, there is a convicted child sexual predator who attends the Kearsarge soccer games because his trans child is the biological male who plays on the girls’ soccer team.
+But on top of all of this, a convicted child sexual predator attends the Kearsarge soccer games because his trans child plays on the girls’ soccer team.
 All of that is reported here.
 As Betsy Harrington asks, “Who is protecting our girls?

-We have schools ignoring laws, child sexual predators attending soccer games, and taking photos of those in attendance, and no one is telling the parents anything.
+We have schools ignoring laws, child sexual predators attending soccer games, and no one is telling the parents anything.

 In Hillsboro Deering, where a handful of girls refused to play against the Kearsarge team last week, many of the parents had no idea that Kearsarge had a biological male on the team, that Kearsarge was violating state law, and that their girls could be playing in front of a sexual predator who could be taking pictures of their daughters.